shinobistack/gokakashi/Readme.md

 **Configuration Example:**
 The goKakashi tool is highly configurable, giving you the flexibility to manage different scanning use cases.
-Below is an example of a typical config file:
+Below is an example of a typical config file:\
-_Current Support:_ Continuously developing.

 ```
 scan_targets:
   - registry: dockerhub # <current support dockerhub registry>